yohanmonnot/cyberdiag_b/bash-app/modules/diskUsage/README.md

 Description
 -----------
-This module collects disk usage information for mounted filesystems and prints a JSON array where each item describes one filesystem (filesystem, size, used, available, use_percentage, mounted_on).
+This module collects disk usage information for mounted filesystems and calculates a global score based on average usage percentage.
+It prints a JSON object containing two keys: `disk_usage` (an array of filesystem details) and `score` (an integer score).

 Metadata
 --------